ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Form and Function.md

 The G1/S checkpoint checks whether the cell is fit to continue, in if not, they go in the **G0/Stasis** state.
 This is the resting, or statis state.
 This is a non-diving, mature state.

 ## Meristems
+**Meristems** produces undifferentiated parenchyma cells that develop into various tissues.
+Primary meristems are responsible for **primary growth**, which consists of apical meristems (buds) found at shoot and root tips, produce primary tissues that develop into main organs, and produce axillary buds that develop into new branches.
+Secondary meristems are responsible for **secondary growth**, which consists of the plant increasing in diameter and producing wood and bark in woody plants.